Athens Greece Now

 Important leader of the Greek revolt against the Ottoman Turks during the War of Independence

 Along with Ionnis Kapodistrias (who later became the first official President of Greece) and brigand leader Markos Botsaris, Kolokotronis had made a secret agreement in 1821 to coordinate the fight against the Turks.
-All three were members of the "Friendly Society" (Filiki Etairia, "friendly brotherhood") which was made up of thousands of Greek merchants, intellectuals, church representatives and others who had been trying to organize European pressure and peaceful means to shift Ottoman control off of Greece.
+All three were members of the "Friendly Society" (Filiki Etairia, "friendly brotherhood" Φιλική Εταιρεία) which was made up of thousands of Greek merchants, intellectuals, church representatives and others who had been trying to organize European pressure and peaceful means to shift Ottoman control off of Greece.
 By the time Kapodistrias and Botsaris met with Kolokotronis, patience with that strategy had worn out.

 Koloktronis had led a career as a brigand (called "klefts") chief, and had also worked as a sometimes armed guard fighting against brigands.
 His father was killed by Turks during the "Orlov Revolt" in 1780.
 In 1805 a Turk crackdown on Kleft clans forced Koloktronis to flee to Zante in the Ionian islands which were under British protection.
 There, he imported cattle which he sold to the British army, and was invited to enlist into one of two British military units organized by Sir Richard Church to be made up of Greeks.
 Koloktronis advanced quickly and when he left British service he held the rank of Major.

 He then organized Greek units in the Peloponnese and began fighting skirmishes around villages, and then as his forces enlarged, he took on larger areas under Ottoman control.
-When a Greek force under Demetrios Ypsilantis (at Larissa castle, the fortress of Argos) resisted an Ottoman force coming to the rescue of Naplion which was under seige by Greek forces, Koloktronis was able to hastily move a force to the Dervenaki Pass where he was able to entrap and destroy the larger Ottoman force trying to escape through Corinth.
+When a Greek force under Demetrios Ypsilantis (at Larissa castle, the fortress of Argos) resisted an Ottoman force coming to the rescue of Naplion which was under seige by Greek forces, Koloktronis was able to hastily move a force to the Dervenaki Pass where he was able to entrap and destroy the larger Ottoman force trying to escape up through Corinth.

 Involved in post-war politics, Kolokotronis supported Ioannis Kapodistrias and a plan for an alliance with Russia, but Kapodistrias was assassinated and then replaced by his younger brother Augustinos Kapodistrias.
-Augustinos rule was marked by political chaos and in six months King Otto of Bavaria was offered the throne of Greece by the Kingdom of Greece, which was established in 1832 at the Convention of London by the British, French and the Russians, followed by a final agreement at the Treaty of Constantinople.
-In this agreement, the power of the Greek provisional government formed during the revolution was superceded by a new formal government outlined by the European and defeated Ottoman powers.
-Following this, Greece was primarily ruled by regents sent by King Otto, and though Kolokotronis originally backed the Bavarian king, he then moved to oppose the regency in Athens.
-On June 7, 1834, Kolokotronis was charged with treason and sentenced to death but by 1835 had been pardoned.
-Kolokotronis then lived mainly in Athens in retirement where he completed an autobiography, and where he died in 1843.
-The day before his death, Kolokotronis' son Konstantinos had been married at the Royal Palace, with King Otto in attendance.
+Augustinos rule was marked by political chaos and in six months Otto of Bavaria was offered the throne of Greece.
+This was initiated officially via the Kingdom of Greece, which was established in 1832 at the Convention of London by the British, French and the Russians, followed by a final agreement at the Treaty of Constantinople.
+In this agreement, the power of the Greek provisional government formed during the revolution was superceded by a new formal government outlined and in agreement between the European leadership and the defeated Ottoman powers.

 Theodoros Kolokotronis